 - Societal contributions

 The underlying habilitative goals are those that will allow a person to obtain and sustain a job in a traditional work setting.
-The habilitative goals of this style of service include motor skill development or the development of adaptive devices or supports to perform tasks that will contribute to an employer’s overall success.
+The habilitative goals of these programs include motor skill development or the development of adaptive devices or supports to perform tasks that will contribute to an employer’s overall success.
 This, therefore, allows individuals with disabilities to not be excluded or isolated from work in settings that typically employ people who do not have disabilities.

-Millcreek recognizes that traditional sheltered workshop activities are not ideal for effectively securing competitive employment in an inclusive environment utilized by people without disabilities and that these activities can sometimes be detrimental to that outcome.
-We firmly believe that the severity of one’s disability should not limit access to the community; therefore, all of the services offered aim to promote personal development in domains that lead to full community inclusion.
-Center-based activities will be provided at the personal choice of each individual.
+Millcreek, a treatment facility in Mississippi, recognizes that traditional sheltered workshop programs are not ideal for effectively securing competitive employment in an inclusive environment utilized by people without disabilities and that these activities can sometimes be detrimental to that outcome.
+We firmly believe that the severity of one’s disability should not limit access to the community; therefore, all of the programs offered at our facility aim to promote personal development in domains that lead to full community inclusion.
+Facility-based activities will be provided at the personal choice of each individual.

-Accessible transportation is available to shuttle all participants to and from the program sites and to and from community activities throughout the day.
-There will be a minimum ratio of one staff to every five individuals engaged in the prevocational services on-site, depending on the needs of the individuals.
+Accessible transportation is available at our treatment facility to shuttle all participants to and from the program sites and to and from community activities throughout the day.
+There will be a minimum ratio of one staff to every five individuals in our programs engaged in the prevocational services on-site, depending on the needs of the individuals.

-Millcreek will offer prevocational services at a minimum of 5 days per week, 6 hours per day.
+Our treatment facility in Mississippi offers prevocational programs at a minimum of 5 days per week, 6 hours per day.
 Individuals engaging in this program will be offered opportunities for exposure to work in community settings.
-If the individual initially chooses to decline, staff will continue to offer opportunities for community integration and employment at different intervals while the individual participates in on-site activities.
-Community integration activities will take place in groups of three or less with at least one assigned staff.
+If the individual initially chooses to decline, staff will continue to offer opportunities for community integration and employment at different intervals while the individual participates in on-site programs.
+Community integration activities will take place in our facility in groups of three or less with at least one assigned staff.
 Each individual’s desire for community employment will be documented and provisions for supported employment will be available to each individual.
-Millcreek maintains an open-door policy for people who wish to return to the prevocational program if community employment ends in the future.
+Millcreek of Magee in Mississippi maintains an open-door policy for people who wish to return to the prevocational program if community employment ends in the future.